+Did you know you could reimburse for health insurance with a small business HRA?
 A small business HRA is a tax-advantaged tool that allows businesses with less than 50 full-time employees to reimburse their team for individual health insurance.
-Also known as a Qualified Small Employer HRA (QSEHRA for short), the small business HRA is changing the way small businesses think about benefits.
+It's changing the way we think about health benefits for small business.
 And we think that's a very good thing.

 If you're a small business owner and are considering offering your growing team small business health insurance, a small business HRA might be just what you are looking for.
 Here's what to know about this new, superior model of health benefits.